History of the Free Will Problem

 Richard Double, in his 1991 book The Non-Reality of Free Will, agrees with Kane that libertarian free will must have the "dual ability" to choose otherwise with rational control.
 But he says:

 There is a rich history of linguistic and logical quibbles among compatibilists over the ability to do otherwise.
-One could have done otherwise, if one had chosen to do so, i.e., if things had been different.
-But since things are never different (in retrospect) one could not have so chosen, according to compatibilists (and determinists).
+G. E. Moore and A. J. Ayer said that one could have done otherwise, if one had chosen to do so, i.e., if things in the past had been different.
+But since the "fixed past" could never be different (in retrospect) one could not have so chosen, according to compatibilists (and determinists).

-Albert Mele, in his book Autonomous Agents, argued in 1995, mostly following Dennett, that libertarians should admit that the final stages of deliberation are determined and only admit indeterminism in the early stages of the decision process.
+Albert Mele, in his 1995 book Autonomous Agents, argued, mostly following Dennett, that libertarians should admit that the final stages of deliberation are (adequately) determined and only allow indeterminism in the early stages of the decision process.
 While he himself has made no commitment to such indeterminism, and wonders how it could be physically possible, he offers the idea to others as a "modest libertarianism."
-62 (p.211-220)
+62 (p.211-220).
+Mele's model satisfies the temporal sequence requirements for libertarian free will, even if he does not see the possible location of indeterminism in the brain.

-In addition to his work to find some pathway through the "free will labyrinth" to an intelligible account of freedom, Kane has assembled in one place perhaps the best survey of modern positions on free will, from theology and fatalism to mostly dualist libertarian perspectives.
-His massive 2002 sourcebook, The Oxford Handbook of Free Will, has contributions from over two dozen contemporary philosophers with strong ideas about free will.
+Robert Kane, in addition to his work to find some pathway through the "free will labyrinth" to an intelligible account of freedom, in 2002 assembled in one place perhaps the best collection of modern positions on free will, from theology and fatalism to mostly dualist libertarian perspectives.
+His massive sourcebook, The Oxford Handbook of Free Will, has contributions from over two dozen contemporary philosophers with strong ideas about free will.
 Sadly most continue to be wordy jargon-laden debates and attempts to logically refute one position or another.

-That there is nothing new, that it is mostly determinist, and that it is dismissive of freedom as unintelligible, makes the Oxford Handbook an accurate reflection of the current state of the free will problem.
-Kane cites Anscombe and insightfully remarks "One may legitimately wonder why worries about determinism persist at all in the twenty-first century, when the physical sciences - once the stronghold of determinist thinking - seem to have turned away from determinism."
-64
+That there is nothing new, that it is mostly compatibilist, and that overall it is dismissive of freedom as either "unintelligible" or "metaphysical," makes the Oxford Handbook an accurate reflection of the current state of the free will problem.
+Kane cites Anscombe's remark, that determinism is becoming more common, and insightfully notes that "One may legitimately wonder why worries about determinism persist at all in the twenty-first century, when the physical sciences - once the stronghold of determinist thinking - seem to have turned away from determinism."
+Indeed, today it is determinism that is "metaphysical."64

 Besides Kane, a few more recent libertarian philosophers defend "incompatibilism," but cannot agree on an "intelligible" account of how, when, and perhaps most importantly, where indeterminism enters the picture - without making our actions purely random.